guigolab/rnaget-client/README.md

 ### Binary install

-Download the appropriate version for your platform from GitHub release.
+Download the appropriate version for your platform from the GitHub releases page.
 Once downloaded, the binary can be run from anywhere.
-Ideally, you should install it somewhere in your PATH for easy use.
+Just move it to a folder inside your `PATH` for convenient use.

 ### Build and install from source